 Set writing targets to build habits

-Take setting regular writing targets to keep your momentum going, for example.
-We recently came across the Seinfeld writing habit, used by comedian Jerry Seinfeld.
+Take setting regular writing targets, for example.
+We recently came across the Jerry Seinfeld writing habit.

 This was a “life hack” he shared when asked how he managed to write so many jokes.

-So whether it’s Seinfeld Xs on a calendar, or green boxes on a spreadsheet (the digital equivalent in the three-brains office), set visible targets and stick to them.
-It’s a great habit to boost your writing expertise.
+So whether it’s Seinfeld Xs on a calendar, or green boxes on a spreadsheet (the digital equivalent in the Three-Brains office), set visible targets and stick to them.
+It’s a great habit to build your writing expertise.

-But, if we pause for a moment, and reflect on what we’ve learned, it’s obviously not just how many words you write, but how well you use them.
+One important thing we’ve also learned is it’s not just how many words you write, but how well you use them.
+Quality counts over quantity.

-After all, a monkey hitting keys at random on a keyboard will eventually reproduce the works of Shakespeare (known as the infinite monkey theorem).
+After all, a monkey hitting a keyboard at random will supposedly eventually reproduce the works of Shakespeare (the infinite monkey theorem).

 Habit 1 - Read about writing

-We recently wrote about an article about the 4Ps of marketing, which talked about how newer marketers like to dismiss classic tools and techniques as old, and therefore no longer relevant.
+Our recent 4Ps of marketing article talked about how newer marketers like to dismiss classic tools and techniques as no longer relevant.

-This, thankfully, doesn’t seem to happen in the world of writing.
-Sure, language and tonality evolves as peoples and cultures evolve.
-New forms of writing like blogging and text messaging appear.
+Sure, language evolves as people and cultures evolve.
+New forms of writing like blogging and text messages appear.